bluerobotics/ardusub-gitbook/en/README.md

 - A [suitable ROV or AUV](http://bluerobotics.com) for use with the software
 - Many other useful additions: depth sensors, tether communications, cameras, and other sensors and actuators

-## More Info

-- Continue to the [Introduction](/introduction/) section of this page.
-- Visit [DIYDrones.com](http://diydrones.com), a large community of enthusiasts largely clustered around the ArduPilot family of autopilots.
-- Use the [BlueRobotics Forums](http://discuss.bluerobotics.com/) to ask support questions and advice.
-- Join the [Gitter developer chat room](https://gitter.im/bluerobotics/ardusub) to get quick support and contribute to development.

 > **Note** This guide is an active work in progress.
 The information provided should be correct, but you may find missing information or incomplete pages.

 <p style="font-size:10px; text-align:center">